Idris7umed/halapos-docs/src/pages/guide/sales-purchases.md

 ## Automation

-## On complete order, system will update the product's stock and set the customer dues accordingly.
+System will update the product's stock and set the customer dues accordingly on completed orders.

 ---